Events in JDK 1.1 : Java Glossary

 Introduction

-In JDK 1.1, Events are handled quite differently from JDK 1.0.2.
-This essay will follow an single Event from creation to cremation to give you an idea of how it all fits together.
-For details, and practical coding concerns, I suggest you read some other essays on Events such as Richard Baldwin’s instructional essays or Jan Newmarch’s essay on JDK 1.1+ events.
-I have written a similar essay for the older JDK 1.0.2 Events.
+In Java version 1.6 or later, Events are handled quite differently from JDK 1.0.2.
+This essay will follow a single Event from creationto cremation to give you an idea of how it all fits together.
+For details, and practical coding concerns, I suggest you read some other essays on Events such as Richard Baldwin’s instructional essays.
+I have written a similar essay for the older JDK (Java Development Kit) 1.0.2 Events.

 I’m a guy who can’t use a tool until I have some model of how it works under the hood.
 If you are that way, you will like this essay.
 If you are the kind of programmer who simply wants to use the tool without any interest of how it works inside, all you need pay attention to in this essay is how EventListeners work.